ReidHoneycutt/Hyberbolic-Projection-of-Human-Wire-Frame/README.md

 Wireframe.js contains the collection of lists of body joint positions for each frame in the animation.

+Connections.js contains all of the connections between the joints in the human wire frame.

 ![main](/Screenshots/poincare_disk.png)
 # Hyberbolic Projection of Human Wire Frame